Bardenas Canal: The execution

 The National Institute of Colonization is entrusted with the general irrigation project for the Bardenas Canal.
 On February 12, 1954, the project for the first part of the canal was approved and a Joint Technical Commission was formed, which was in charge of drawing up the Plan Coordinado de Obras, which was approved on March 28, 1955.
 In 1959, work was completed on the dam, which came into service in 1960 together with the first part of the canal, serving 21,000 ha of the 110,000 ha planned.

 On July 1, 1971, the conversion into irrigated land of the second phase of the canal was declared to be of high national interest, covering an area of 27,000 ha belonging to the Zaragoza towns of Ejea de los Caballeros, Luna, Sierra de Luna, Tauste, Pradilla de Ebro and Remolinos.

 On May 10, 1973, the Plan General de Transformación de la Zona Regable de la Segunda Parte de Canal de Bardenas was approved, this plan was modified in 1973, delimiting the irrigation area.
 On July 14, 1980, and July 22, 1982, the coordinated works plans were approved, allowing the completion of the canal and the extension of irrigation to another 30,000 ha, also taking advantage of the Sora irrigation ditch.

 The Bardenas II section is under construction while the third and last Bardenas III section has not yet been started.

-In order to increase the inflow of the Bardenas canal, to raise it above 65 m³/s, it has been decided to increase the Yesa dam to triple its capacity, turning it into a hyperannual reservoir.
+In order to increase the inflow of the Bardenas canal, it has been decided to increase the Yesa dam to triple its capacity, turning it into a hyperannual reservoir.
 The construction of three lateral reservoirs, those of Malvecino, La Berné and Carcastillo, has also been proposed.